 In addition to lists of authorised ports, contact points and notification periods (see ICCAT Record of Authorised Port), this Recommendation requires the submission of copies of inspection reports to the ICCAT Secretariat.

 Rec.
-12-07 also requires the publication of a list of point of contact for the purpose of receiving inspection reports pursuant to paragraph 22(b).
-For a list of contact points for reporting apparent infringments, please click here.
+18-09 also requires the publication of a list of point of contact for the purpose of receiving inspection reports pursuant to paragraph 35(b).
+For a list of contact points for reporting apparent infringements, please click here.

-Please click here to view a list of infringements and actions taken by Port States (password protected).
+Please click here to view a list of infringements and actions taken by Port States.